machaval/mule-intellij-plugins/mule-esb-plugin/docs/Readme.md

 ![New Project wizard](images/newMuleApplication.png)

 2. Select the **Mule Application** project category in the left pane of the New Project window.
 3. Select the Mule Runtime version from the drop-down menu.
-If there are no versions available, click the **New...** button and the **Mule SDK** dialog appears.
+If the list is empty, or the required version is missing, click the **New...** button and the **Mule SDK** dialog appears.
    1. If there is an existing Mule Runtime installation, click the **+** button and navigate to the directory where Mule is installed (i.e. the *MULE_HOME*)
    2. If there are no Mule Runtimes installed, click the **Download a version** button and select Mule Runtime version to download and the installation directory.